Galactic Dynamics in General Relativity: the Role of Gravitomagnetism: Gravitoelectromagnetism in a nutshell

 \section{Gravitoelectromagnetism in a nutshell}

-The solution of Einstein field equations in weak-field and slow-motion approximation, leads to the gravitoelectromagnetic analogy; in particular, it is possible to write a set of Maxwell-like equations, where the mass density and current play the role of the charge density and current, respectively\cite{Mashhoon:2001ir,ciufolini1995gravitation,Costa:2012cw}.
-Accordingly, if we neglect in the metric tensor terms that are $O(c^{-4})$, the line element can be written\footnote{Bold symbols like $\mb v$ refer to space vectors, in particular $\mb x=(x,y,z)$ is the position vector at location P(x,y,z); the spacetime signature is $(-1,1,1,1)$; Latin indices run from 1 to 3.} as \cite{Ruggiero:2002hz,Mashhoon:2003ax}
+The solution of Einstein field equations in weak-field and slow-motion approximation, leads to the gravitoelectromagnetic analogy; in particular, it is possible to write a set of Maxwell-like equations, where the mass density and current play the role of the charge density and current, respectively \cite{Mashhoon:2001ir,ciufolini1995gravitation,Costa:2012cw}.
+Accordingly, if we neglect in the metric tensor terms that are $O(c^{-4})$, the line element can be written\footnote{Bold symbols like $\mb v$ refer to space vectors, in particular $\mb x=(x,y,z)$ is the position vector at location P(x,y,z); the spacetime signature is $(-1,1,1,1)$; Latin indices run from 1 to 3; {$G$ is the gravitational constant and $c$ is the speed of light in vacuum.} } as \cite{Ruggiero:2002hz,Mashhoon:2003ax}

 where, in stationary conditions, the gravitoelectric ($\Phi $) and gravitomagnetic ($\mathbf A$) potentials are solutions of Poisson equations